sixty-north/segpy/README.rst

 Segpy Versions
 ==============

-Segpy 2.0 is a complete re-imagining of a SEG Y reader in Python 3 and represents a complete break from any and all older versions of Segpy.
+Segpy 2.0 is a complete re-imagining of a SEG-Y reader in Python 3 and represents a complete break from any and all older versions of Segpy.
 No attempt has been made to maintain API compatibility with earlier versions of Segpy and no code is shared across versions.
 Although earlier versions of Segpy were open source, they were never 'released' as such.
 Earlier versions of Segpy are deprecated and completely unsupported.